 On Windows, select File, Preferences form the menu.
 On a MAC, select Silhouette Studio, Preferences from the menu.
 Click on Import section.
 Select the Centered option under the SVG section using the drop-down.
 Click on the OK button.

 That is it!
 Now the SVG files will come into onto mat centered.

 How do I use solid scoreline versions of our SVG files in Silhouette Studio?

 The files located in the solid_scorelines folder are the same files within the SVG Files folder with dashed scorelines, but they are just solid.
 Every file that has dashed scorelines will have a solid scoreline equivalent in the solid_scorelines folder.
 The solid scorelines are just much cleaner looking than the dashed cut lines.
 I know I prefer them to the dashed lines.

-Although Silhouette users typically cut the dashed lines for scorelines, you can change the blade settings to make a lighter kiss cut so you can use solid scorelines.
-Here is a link to a great tutorial from Silhouette School on how to score solid scorelines using a little trick. http://www.silhouetteschoolblog.com/2016/09/score-line-silhouette-cameo-tutorial.html
+Although Silhouette users typically cut the dashed lines for scorelines, you can change the ratchet blade settings to make a lighter kiss cut so you can use solid scorelines.
+Here is a video which explains how to do this with a Silhouette Cameo 3.

 Helpful Silhouette Links